Idaville, Pennsylvania

-Idaville is a census-designated place in Huntington Township, Adams County, Pennsylvania, United States.
-As of the 2020 census its population was 176.
+Idaville is a census-designated place that is located in Huntington Township, Adams County, Pennsylvania, United States.
+As of the 2020 census, its population was 176.
 Idaville is served by the Bermudian Springs School District.

 Geography

 Idaville is located on Pennsylvania Route 34, 7 mi south of Mount Holly Springs.
-The town (which starts at the Adams-Cumberland County line) stretches for 1 mi along Route 34 and is separated from Tyrone Township, adjacent to the south end of the town, by Bermudian Creek.
+The town (which starts at the Adams-Cumberland County line) and stretches for 1 mi along Route 34 and is separated from Tyrone Township, adjacent to the south end of the town, by Bermudian Creek.

 Idaville is located at 40°00′53″N 77°12′10″W at an elevation of 804 ft above sea level.

 Demographics

+Education

+It is in the Bermudian Springs School District.